 These tools give you many flexible options for calculating and visualizing your sales forecast in a variety of ways.

-As tempting as it can be to seek out specialized apps and tools for your important analysis and planning activities, it’s good to remember what a versatile and powerful resource Excel can be.
+It can be tempting as it can be to seek out specialized apps and tools for your important analysis and planning activities.
+It’s good to remember what a versatile and powerful resource Excel can be.

-There are endless off-label uses for Excel, including for scheduling, as a customer info database, and much more.
-Don’t let the accounting department have all the fun — make sure your sales team understands how they can use Excel to make their lives easier.
+There are endless off-label uses for Excel, like scheduling, as a customer info database, and much more.
+Don’t let the accounting department have all the fun.
+Make sure your sales team understands how they can use Excel to make their lives easier.